juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'What are you saying?'

 'This world is primitive and backwards.
-Its people, blind to the Absolute Truth of the World.
+Its people are blind to the Absolute Truth of the World.
 You've carefully holed yourself up in this small corner, safe from the madness that lurks in the distance.
 Are you feeling good right now?'
 The other Guy mocked.

 'I-'